Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-operations.md

 In order to find out, I ran some extra tests to see if I could increase the speed of certain operations.

 ![alt text](math-operations-images/accelNanoseconds.svg)

+The fast functions outperform their standard counterparts in every case.